How to implement Clean Architecture in Go (Golang)

 If you haven’t read Accelerate yet, I highly recommend it.
 The book presents scientific evidence on methods leading to high performance in development teams.
 The approach I describe is not only based on our experiences but also mentioned throughout the book.

-While coupling seems mostly related to microservices across multiple teams, we find loosely coupled architecture just as useful for work within a team.
-Keeping architecture standards makes parallel work possible and helps onboard new team members.
+While coupling seems mostly related to microservices across multiple teams, we find loosely coupled architecture just as useful for work within a single team.
+Maintaining architecture standards enables parallel work and helps onboard new team members.

-You probably heard about the “low coupling, high cohesion” concept, but it’s rarely obvious how to achieve it.
-The good news is, it’s the main benefit of Clean Architecture.
+You’ve probably heard of the “low coupling, high cohesion” concept, but it’s rarely obvious how to achieve it.
+The good news: it’s the main benefit of Clean Architecture.

-There are also other benefits of this approach we noticed:
+We’ve also noticed other benefits of this approach:

 • a standard structure, so it’s easy to find your way in the project,